…by Jonas E. Alexis

 For a cultural history on similar issues, see E. Michael Jones, Libido Dominandi: Sexual Liberation and Political Control (South Bend: Fidelity Press, 2000); The Jews and Moral Subversion (South Bend: Fidelity Press, 2016).

-Posted by Jonas E. Alexis on March 7, 2017, With 3455 Reads Filed under History, Investigations.
+Posted by Jonas E. Alexis on March 7, 2017, With 3531 Reads Filed under History, Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.